 - Finally, dial the telephone number (5-7 signs).

-To conclude: on order to call on a landline to Nigeria from the USA, you need to dial this kind of format: 011 + 234 + area code + telephone number.
+To conclude: on order to call Nigeria from the USA to a landline, you need to dial this kind of format: 011 + 234 + area code + telephone number.

 011 is the US exit code which you dial whenever you make an international call from the US or Canada.
 Don’t forget to type it in, otherwise, your calling will take a little bit more time.